 This is a somewhat different Newsletter, with the prepared draft for it having been scrapped altogether as a consequence of the very unfortunate times in which we all find ourselves, with individual and corporate liberties constrained with the aim of preventing death and the collapse of the NHS through gross overload.
 The consequences for the aviation industry: which was revealed as the ultimate super-spreader of the virus, have been sudden and drastic, and the consequences in terms of passenger numbers over the next several years are the subject of more crystal-ball gazing than one could imagine.

 The very short-term consequences in our part of the world have been the virtual cessation of flights from Luton, Stansted and Heathrow: as a result we've been enjoying clear blue skies unblemished by con-trails, and virtually no aircraft noise disturbance, especially at night.
 Virtually, because the airports were never fully closed – at Luton some cargo flights continued, some bizjets still flew and, latterly, in blatant indiference to Government guidelines about essential travel, personal spacing and accommodating inbound passengers with unknown health states and zero ability to track and trace them, or quarantining them once in the UK, one of Luton's operators has been shuttling to and fro between Luton and eastern Europe two or three times a day.
 Thanks, Wizzair and Luton Airport, for endangering the health of all of us who've been following Government guidelines.
-Another benefit to the economy is the virtual absence of a tourism spending deficit – one of the numbers the aviation business doesn't like to talk about, but the Office of National Statistics tells us that its net cost to the UK economy is well above £20 billion a year.
+Another benefit to the economy is the virtual absence of a tourism spending deficit – one of the numbers the aviation business doesn't like to talk about, but the Office of National Statistics tells us that the net cost to the UK economy of British holidaymakers travelling abroad is well above £20 billion a year.

 “Work in progress” and those crystal balls